COSMO-ORG/fieldextra-wiki/Planning.md

        Review and consolidate ASCII output format
        > consider GeoTIFF (fortran library available by Davide Cesari)
        > just on time for some ASCII_TABLE layout (?)
+     + [jmb]
+       Improve handling of NetCDF dimensions
+       > keep original dimension names when possible
+       > add possibility for user defined dimension names
+     + [jmb]
+       Add minimal support for unregistred field names (to support e.g. fxfilter or other simple operations)
+       > use NetCDF variable name when present
+       > use UNKNOWN_i, i=1...n otherwise
      + [1d] Check that all meta-information of a multi-levels field are consistent (e.g. units, origin ...); otherwise, vertical operators may lead to unpredictable meta-information values